 I can change the wording below to:

-“The chart indicates the number of people in thousands who took three types of public transportation which are tram, bus and train in somewhere town in the four year period from 2012 to 2015.”
+‘The chart indicates the number of people in thousands who took three types of public transportation, which were tram, bus and train in somewhere town in four years from 2012 to 2015.’

-- the number of passengers using trains declined sharply in 2013.
+The number of passengers using trains declined sharply.

-“Overall, the number of passengers using trams grew steadily and became the most popular form of transport.
-However, train passengers declined sharply, although regained passengers by the end of the period.
-Bus usage fluctuated but still remained popular.
+‘Overall, the number of passengers using trams grew steadily and became the most popular form of transport.
+However, train passenger figures declined sharply but recovered by the end of the period while bus usage fluctuated throughout the timeframe’

 Now I will need to write in more detail about the changes, data and numbers in the chart.
 Depending on the type of task given and the number of features, body paragraph 1 should be about similar trends whereas body paragraph 2 will be about different trends.

 The number of passengers taking the train began at around 76,000 passengers in 2012.
-It then declined sharply in the following year to approximately 10,000 passengers.
+This figure then declined sharply in the following year to approximately 10,000 passengers.
 By 2015 train usage recovered to around 54,000 passengers.
-Bus passenger numbers followed a similar pattern starting at just over 50,000 passengers, declining in 2013, and then recovered to the same figure as at the beginning of the period.
+Bus passenger numbers followed a similar pattern starting at just over 50,000 passengers, declining in 2013, then recovering to the same figure as at the beginning of the period.

 Conversely, about 23,000 people used trams in 2012 and over the next 3 years, the number of people taking this form of transport grew steadily to around 96,000 passengers in 2015.
-Trams proved to be the most popular form of transportation over the whole period.
+Trams proved to be the most popular form of transportation by the end of the timeframe.